waraich1794802/lass-residual-quantized/lass_audio/README.md

 ﻿# Source Separation in Residual Quantized Latent Domains This is the repo for the *Latent Autoregressive Source Separator*, as described in its [paper](https://arxiv.org/abs/2301.08562), applied to the residual setting.
-It is an based upon the [original repo](https://github.com/gladia-research-group/latent-autoregressive-source-separation/tree/main).
+It is  based upon the [original repo](https://github.com/gladia-research-group/latent-autoregressive-source-separation/tree/main).

 ## Installation
 Before running the original code it was necessary to install an MPI implementation.
 Refer to the old repo for detailed instruction.